renatocaval/akka-persistence-couchbase/docs/src/main/paradox/read-journal.md

 By default it is set to 5 seconds, this means that at any time a query is performed it will only see events up until 5 seconds ago.
 For the live query it will keep catching up to 5 seconds ago as time passes by.

+If the `eventual-consistency-delay` is tuned too low or clock skew larger than it happens it could mean that tagged events are seen out of order, to detect this the tagged events have a gap free sequence number per persistence id, when streaming events and an out of order event is detected the stream is failed with an `akka.persistence.couchbase.OutOfOrderEventException`.

+In a scenario where a projection is created from the streamed events this could mean the projection needs to be discarded and recreated.

 ### Events by tag offsets

 The event by tag stream supports using `akka.persistence.query.TimeBasedUUID`s to offset into stream of tagged events,